Arthaus

 Arthaus is a major German producer of art films and classical music DVDs founded in 1994.
 Arthaus is a brand of Kinowelt Home Entertainment Gmbh, which is now owned by Studiocanal.
 Arthaus acquired the video back-catalogue of Filmverlag der Autoren in 1999, and then EuroArts giving it hundreds of art-films, opera, ballet, and concert titles to draw upon.

+History

+Founded in 1994, Arthaus Video Vertriebsgesellschaft is a video distribution company associated with Kinowelt Home Entertainment.
+Arthaus released its first ten films on VHS on May 1, 1994.
+In October 1998, the first DVD releases with titles such as Boogie Nights and Kundun were announced.
+In 2007, the company released its first Blu-ray title, The Journey of the Penguins.
+Arthaus published a 236-page general catalogue in 2010 which featured around 1,000 Arthaus titles.